mprahl/ansible-tivo-modules/README.md

 * **compression_speed**: The ffmpeg compression speed preset to use when converting the video.
 See the [ffmpeg documenation](https://trac.ffmpeg.org/wiki/Encode/H.265#ConstantRateFactorCRF) for more details.
+* **video_height**: The number of pixels to scale the video's height to.
+If this is not set, the video's resolution will not change.
 * **comskip_path**: The path to the comskip binary, which is used to cut commercials.
 This defaults to `/opt/tivo/comskip`.
 * **comskip_ini**: The path to the comskip.ini file to use with comskip.
 If